 Dong-sook was born March 7, 1955.
 Apparently her mother died many years ago in unknown circumstances.
 She was raised by Kim Won-pil and his wife.

 ▲ Dong-sook resembles Sun Myung Moon.
 Who was her mother?
 There have been reports that she died before 1960.
-Her mother was almost certainly not the wife of Kim Won-pil in whose family she was placed – there is little resemblance to her.
+Her mother was almost certainly not the wife of Kim Won-pil in whose family she was placed.
+She has little resemblance to Dal-ok Chong.

 She was called “Second Mother”